Chris1320/ConfigHandler-python/README.md

   The version 2 of the configuration file contains more information about itself.
 It contains the configuration file's name, author, version, and the actual dictionary.
-Everything is encoded using Base64 and the dictionary is compressed or even be encrypted. `#` symbols represent comments.
-Comments are not allowed inside the dictionary.
+Everything is encoded using Base64 and the dictionary is compressed or even be encrypted.
+The configuration file follows JSON's syntax.

   ```json
   {